R0mb0/Phil-Fresles-Rijndael/README.md

 %>
 ```

-## ⚠️ I've modified the original library for working with strings directly rather than transforms it in bytes
+## ⚠️ I've modified the original library for working with strings directly rather than transforms it in bytes.